DAG-EPFL/visium-workshop-apache-beam/README.md

 * scikit-learn
 * apache-beam

-The data should be downloaded automatically if you clone the repo wiht `git clone https://github.com/DAG-EPFL/visium-workshop-apache-beam.git`.
+The data should be downloaded automatically if you clone the repo with `git clone https://github.com/DAG-EPFL/visium-workshop-apache-beam.git`.